AliceKLWilliams/laravel-lms/README.md

 - Users can create their own accounts
 - Admins can create other users (Admins or Students)
 - Admins can assign users to courses
-- User's can view their assigned courses on a My Courses page
+- Users can view their assigned courses on a My Courses page

 ## Technlogies Used
 - Laravel